Venice for Visitors logo

 As you might guess, Venice is much quieter from December through February than in the warmer months, making winter in Venice delightful if you don't mind a bit of chill and want to avoid the crowds.

-It's worth noting that the busiest and least busy months for international visitors are July and January, while the busiest and least busy months for Italian tourists are April and January.
+It's worth noting that the busiest and least busy months for international visitors are July and January, while the busiest and least busy months for Italian tourists are February, March, or April (depending on when Carnival and Easter occur) and January.

-Closer examination of the official data shows that overnight stays by foreigners build steadily from spring until mid-summer (dropping off gradually in August, September, and October).
+Closer examination of the official data shows that overnight stays by foreigners build steadily from spring until mid-summer (dropping off gradually in August, September, and October with a larger drop from November onwards).

-In contrast, Italian tourist occupancies normally peak in April, fall sharply from May through July, and build to a second peak from August to December.
+In contrast, Italian tourist occupancies normally peak in late winter or early spring, fall sharply from May through July, and build to a second peak from August to November.

 ABOVE: Yachts aren't mentioned in the city's official tourism statistics, but you'll often see vessels like this one moored on the Venetian waterfront.